Lacquey7/Make-your-game/README.md

 ## 🕹️ **Gameplay**
 1. The player is placed in an arena filled with destructible crates and indestructible walls.
 2. Use **bombs** to destroy the crates and reveal what’s inside.
-3. Some crates may contain bonuses, or the key you’re looking for.
+3. Some crates may contain bonuses or the key you’re looking for.
 4. Once you’ve obtained the key, head to the **exit door** to win.

 ---